SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 This all translates to wasted work, i.e. the energy that went into it could have definitely gone into something that would yield a higher ROI.

-### Maintaining internal software quality
+### Maintaining ISQ

 > Continuous attention to technical excellence and good design enhances agility.

-[Internal software quality](https://twitter.com/GeePawHill/status/1292450480426188802) is effectively the quality of the code's changeability.
+"Tech debt" is named that way, because it's borrowing velocity from the future.
+The part that many seem to forget, is that **debt accrues interest**.
+By borrowing velocity from the future (whether intentional or not), it can both create an artificially inflated velocity for the current sprint, and increase the overall work that needs to be done to get to the desired end result.

+When tech debt is consciously added by sacrificing ISQ in an attempt to get something out the door sooner, it is, in effect, a sort of lie (to management and ourselves) about what the team's capacity is for normal sprints, and it will inevitably lead to release date estimates that are far sooner than is practical, which, of course, leads to crunch time.

 Maintaining ISQ is essential for moving forward at a sustainable pace, and [is well worth the investment](https://martinfowler.com/articles/is-quality-worth-cost.html).

-Having the programmer write the tests helps them identify problematic areas of the code that need attention, so that they can fix them then and there to make future changes easier, rather than worse.
-The most cost-effective way to have those tests implemented while also maintaining internal software quality, is to have the programmer write them (and not just the happy path tests) as they make their changes.
+Having the programmer write the tests helps them identify problematic areas of the code that need attention, and keeps them mindful of ISQ.
+The most cost-effective way to have those tests implemented while also maintaining ISQ, is to have the programmer write them (and not just the happy path tests) as they make their changes.

-#### Regarding Tech Debt Sprints

-In an attempt to maintain internal software quality, some places use "tech debt" sprints where tech debt tickets are planned for that sprint.
-These seem fine in theory, but aren't very practical and are actively harmful to the bottom line when done at regular intervals.

-Technical debt is named that way, because it's borrowing velocity from the future.
-The part that many seem to forget, is that **debt accrues interest**.
-By borrowing velocity from the future, it both creates an artificially inflated velocity for the current sprint, and increases the overall work that needs to be done to get to the desired end result.
-It's, in effect, a lie (to management and ourselves) about what the team's capacity is for a given sprint, and it will inevitably lead to release date estimates that are far sooner than is practical, which, of course, leads to crunch time.

-[Here's another article from Atlassian](https://www.atlassian.com/agile/software-development/technical-debt) on the importance of eliminating tech debt as you go.

-That said, it's certainly possible for tech debt to build up without it being noticed until it's too late.
-It's not often that we can perfectly foresee what we'll need 3 months from now so that we can determine what the optimal implementation is now.
-So, in order to maintain velocity going forward, it may be necessary to have ad hoc tech debt sprints that revolve around larger refactors.

 # Disregard for quality (both internal and external)

+Programmers have no actual reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.

-When the programmers aren't writing the tests, they don't have to be concerned with quality.
-It becomes almost impossible to hold them accountable for poor external software quality (e.g. bugs), because they can always say ["why didn't we catch this in QA?"](https://www.developsense.com/blog/2020/08/why-didnt-we-catch-this-in-qa/) which has its own, serious problems.
+It becomes almost impossible to hold them accountable for poor external software quality (e.g. bugs), because they can always say ["why didn't we catch this in QA?"](https://www.developsense.com/blog/2020/08/why-didnt-we-catch-this-in-qa/), which has its own problems.

 Internal software quality is something they _are_ accountable to, but they can always brush it off to get by, and lack of it is not something that management can easily identify.
 So as long as they can get _something_ done that roughly meets the acceptance criteria of a ticket, they can point to someone else (or _something_, e.g. the code itself), since they can say they did their part.
-They might point to QA to say they should have caught it, or at whoever wrote the ticket for not being explicit enough, or the code base because it has poor internal quality (e.g. "our product is complex, and so is our code").
+They might point at QA to say they should have caught it, or at whoever wrote the ticket for not being explicit enough, or the code base because it has poor internal quality (e.g. "our product is complex, and so is our code").

-Programmers have no actual reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.
 It's not that they don't care.
-It's just that they don't have the knowledge and the experience to understand the implications of this, and there's a belief that QA will find any and all problems anyway.
+It's just that they don't have the knowledge and the experience to understand the implications of this, they are highly motivated to move on to the next ticket, and there's a belief that QA will find any and all problems anyway.

 # Disregard for QA